nanogiants/aws-ai-playground/README.md

 # AWS ai playground
 <!-- section: Introduction -->
 <!-- Describe briefly what your software is.
 What problem does it solve?
 At what target audience is it aimed? -->
+AI is popular field of research and is becoming available for the mass market in form of applications and services.
+Developers have to master skills, that are needed, to offer such services.
+In fact, AI is a often complicated and you usually have to study it for years to apply it an actual real world problem.
+Luckily there are already mature services out there, which do all the heavy lifting.
+Here we are looking into some AWS AI services for text to speech conversion, text comprehension, image and video recognition and conversational AI.
+All of them are usecases that require a lot of skill in a wide area of artificial intelligence and even more resources spent in order to produce valid results.
+With the high level API provided by AWS, all you need to know is how to interact with a RESTful JSON API.

-This is a collection of sample projects to illustrate AWS ai services.
-It includes samples for various services (including polly, comprehend and rekognition).
+This is a collection of sample projects to illustrate these services.
 You have to provide your own AWS credentials.
-See the `README.md` file of the respective packages.
+See the `README.md` file of the respective packages for more information.

 ## Overview
 <!-- section: Overview -->